 Related rights are rights that arise alongside copyright and work in a similar way, the most relevant of which are:

+Copyright gives protection to the owner of the rights to an original work.
 The owner will often be the creator, but this is not always the case.
 This means that individuals who want to reproduce the work of others need to seek permission to do so.

 Image CC0 PD, from Pixabay.